 After bringing the hormone concentrations to the same unit of measure, the calculation of the P/E2 ratio itself is straightforward:

 Check out other ratio calculators, such as cholesterol ratio calculator.

 What is progesterone to estrogen ratio used for?

 A specific progesterone and estradiol balance is especially important for successful conception and is estimated before the procedure of in vitro fertilization (IVF), but as the concentration of estradiol is crucial here, the ratio is usually inversed.
-If you're interested about this topic, check out these articles by dr. Rehana Rehman and dr. Irmhild Gruber:
+If you're interested in this topic, check out these articles by Dr. Rehana Rehman and Dr. Irmhild Gruber:

-Females having high estradiol/ progesterone ratio were able to achieve clinical pregnancy shown by a positive βhCG and cardiac activity on transvaginal scan.
-These females also had significantly high number of oocytes, endometrial thickness and implantation rate.
+Females having a high estradiol/ progesterone ratio were able to achieve clinical pregnancy shown by a positive βhCG and cardiac activity on transvaginal scan.
+These females also had a significantly high number of oocytes, endometrial thickness, and implantation rate.

 During IVF-ET, controlled ovarian hyperstimulation results in excessive follicular development and supraphysiologic serum concentrations of E2 and P.